If you’re wondering, “why is my hermit crab scared of me?” there are several possible reasons.

 In extreme cases, it’ll shed its limbs when stressed.
 If your hermit crab refuses to eat or drink or tries to escape when you get too close, it likely sees you as a predator.

-While hermit crabs will never be fully tame, you can help build a bond by hand feeding them and handling them every now and then.
-Be careful not to overdo it, though, or your hermit crab will become stressed and sick.
+While hermit crabs will never be fully tame, you can help build a bond by hand feeding them and handling them occasionally.

 How To Tell If Your Hermit Crab Is Scared